OpenStackOnRaPi/ostackinstall/README.md

 </pre>

 > [!Note]
-> This note is students interested in what's going on above in the ml2_conf.ini file.
+> This note is for students interested in what's going on above in the `ml2_conf.ini` file.
 Remember that in our case, we use OVS as a layer-2 agent in OpenStack (it's THE default SETTING in globals.yml).
 >
 > 1) Attribute `network_vlan_ranges = physnet1:101:200` will be included in the controller (network node) configuration file `/etc/neutron/plugins/ml2/ml2_conf.ini`.
 This is the allowed range of VLANS to be used by VLAN provider networks in our OpenStack ([see here](https://docs.openstack.org/neutron/queens/configuration/ml2-conf.html))
 > 2) Based on the above, knowledge of established Neutron operating rules, and configuration we have provided in globals.yml for physical port `neutron_external_interface: "veth1"`, Kolla-Ansible will configure the following bindings: